 The single point of entry to early intervention services is the regional center in your local area.
 All infants and toddlers potentially eligible for a regional center program will be evaluated by the regional center to determine eligibility for Early Start.
 Support and assistance from other parents is available to help parents navigate the Early Start system.
 Early Start Family Resource Centers (FRCs) provide a variety of family support services.
 To find the local regional center and FRC that serves your area, please click here.

-Learn more about Early Start
+Learn more about Early Start from DDS

 Download California Government Code for Early Start Eligibility